 This could be different versions of the content, design, CTA button, or other optimization elements used by your SEO expert.

 The reason for conducting an A/B test is to identify the best iteration that will help in driving more conversion to your website.
 If you’re using tools such as CrazyEgg, A/B testing comes built-in, which gives you an edge over manually collating the data and announcing the winner.

 Before you start the Conversion Rate Optimization process, define the different levels of the customer journey.

 A proper marketing funnel setup will help you understand the optimization requirements for each stage.

 Yet again, to understand this, you have to take the help of Google Analytics or other tools that help you extract the user engagement data.

-For example: It’s possible that your website is receiving a lot of traffic through the blogs.
+For example, it’s possible that your website is receiving a lot of traffic through blogs.
 Blogs are usually considered as the top of the funnel marketing material.

 If there is zero conversion through blogs in the form of subscribers, you have a task at hand to optimize the blogs.

 Take another example of a landing page designed for PPC campaigns.

 If you notice that there are potential customers clicking through but not converting, there could be a serious drawback in conversion rate optimization that page, which you have to fix.